“Do you have any examples of work in our industry? Anything you can share about a company just like us?”

 The internal culture wants to win.

 It isn’t about remaining stagnant.
-It’s about growing and meeting business goals, and marketing is looked at as a driving force behind those results.
+It’s about growing and meeting (and exceeding) business goals, and marketing is looked at as a driving force behind those results.
 Again, marketing has to be seen as a force for moving the business forward, rather than a money sink.

 None of those traits are unique to one industry—so neither are we.